 Archives: THE BENSONS-“FRIENDS OF AA”

-There are many myths and urban legends about the Non-alcoholics who help start AA in the metro-Detroit area.
-We hope this clears up many views.
+There are many myths and urban legends about the non-alcoholics who helped start AA in the metro-Detroit area.
+We hope this clears up many legends.

-The Bensons, Elmer (Ben) and Elizabeth (Beth) were the couple who planted the seed of recovery and nurtured it to bloom in Archie T.
+The Bensons, Elmer (Ben) and Elizabeth (Beth) were the couple who planted the seed of recovery and nurtured it to bloom in Archie Trowbridge.

-The Bensons were members of the Oxford Group in Detroit and were the type to do the hands-on service work with the down-and-outers, the nitty-gritty type of service work.
-Oxford Group meetings were being held first at a church at the corner of Woodward Avenue and Boston Blvd; eventually they were moved to the newly built Northern Branch of the YWCA in Highland Park.
+The Bensons were members of the Oxford Group in Detroit.
+They were the type to do the hands-on service work with the down-and-outers, the nitty-gritty type of service work.
+Oxford Group meetings were being held first at a church at the corner of Woodward Avenue and Boston Blvd.
+Eventually they were moved to the newly built Northern Branch of the YWCA in Highland Park.

 In early 1937, through the Oxford Group, Ben had learned of a new program of recovery for an alcoholic that was starting at the home of a member of the Oxford Group down in Akron, Ohio.
-Ben and his wife were so interested and such hands-on type of people that they went down to Akron and stayed with this guy, by the name of Dr. Bob S. for a couple of weeks to learn about this new “procedure.”
+Ben and his wife were so interested and such hands-on type of people that they went down to Akron.
+They stayed with this guy, by the name of Dr. Bob Smith for a couple of weeks to learn about this new “procedure.”

-In the late summer of 1938, the Bensons were introduced, by a mutual friend, “Ralph,” to a young man by the name of Archibald T., who was considered to be a chronic alcoholic.
-Arch had been a sheltered young man and was emerged in fear when suddenly both parents had died with-in a year of each other and left him alone and he turned to alcohol for the support.
+In the late summer of 1938, the Bensons were introduced, by a mutual friend, “Ralph,” to a young man by the name of Archibald Trowbridge, who was considered to be a chronic alcoholic.
+Arch had been a sheltered young man.
+He was emerged in fear when suddenly both parents had died with-in a year of each other and left him alone.
+He turned to alcohol for the support.

-Archie met with the Bensons and Beth came right out and told Archie, that he alone would have to make that decision to get help to stop drinking and then and only then would the Bensons help him get the help with the disease he had acquired.
+Archie met with the Bensons.
+Beth came right out and told Archie, that he alone would have to make that decision to get help to stop drinking.
+Then and only then would the Bensons help him get the help with the disease he had acquired.

 After contacting the Doctor in Akron, Ohio, the Bensons drove Archie down to Akron and introduced him to the good Doctor and his wife Anne.
 Archie was to stay with this couple for about 10 ½ months to learn about this new program to help alcoholics like him to give up the drink.

-Upon his return to Detroit, the Bensons, along with Sarah K., began to help Archie establish a group of alcoholics to help each other, at Archie’s Kirby Street attic room.
+Upon his return to Detroit, the Bensons, along with Sarah Klein, began to help Archie establish a group of alcoholics to help each other, at Archie’s Kirby Street attic room.

 Their meetings were only held for a short period of time at Doty Hall.
 It appeared that this location was too far from where the winos, drunks and low bottoms were hanging out, namely skid-row.

-Before the meeting was discontinued at the Bensons’ basement, Dr. Bob S., a co-founder of Alcoholics Anonymous and Archie’s sponsor, was invited to come up and look things over and do an open-talk, as a celebration of the growth of A.A. in Detroit.
+Before the meeting was discontinued at the Bensons’ basement, Dr. Bob Smith, a co-founder of Alcoholics Anonymous and Archie’s sponsor, was invited to come up and look things over.
+Dr. Bob gave his first open-talk, as a celebration of the growth of A.A. in Detroit.